Our Virginia lawyers ensure your story is heard and abusers are held responsible

 Phelan Petty helps survivors get the answers and assistance they deserve, including access to mental health treatment and financial compensation.
 We treat our clients with compassion and care, but we’re not afraid to stand up to the powerful organizations that enabled sexual abuse for years or even decades.

-We fight for our clients with empathy and compassion and use sophisticated legal strategies to get them the help they deserve.
+At Phelan Petty, we fight for our clients with empathy and compassion, using sophisticated legal strategies to get them the help they deserve.
 Our priority is ensuring sexual abuse victims have the resources they need to overcome their trauma.
+We advocate for you and your loved ones and are committed to lending our meticulous, thorough legal skills to survivors.
+Talk to us today for compassionate, confidential guidance and support.